VonHeikemen/lsp-zero.nvim/README.md

 * `<Up>`: Navigate to previous item on the list.

-* `<Ctrl-n>`: If completion menu is not visible, trigger completion and go to the first item.
-Else, Navigate to the next item on the list.
+* `<Ctrl-n>`: If the completion menu is visible, go to the next item.
+Else, trigger completion menu.

-* `<Ctrl-p>`: If completion menu is not visible, trigger completion and go to the last item.
-Else, Navigate to the next item on the list.
+* `<Ctrl-p>`: If the completion menu is visible, go to the previous item.
+Else, trigger completion menu.

 * `<Ctrl-d>`: Scroll down the documentation window.